cdomino/LinesOfCode-WebWorkers/README.md

 #endregion
 ```

 Next, the `CreateWorkerAsync` button click handler, well, creates a web worker that's identified by a `Guid`.
-JavaScript threads could take a beat to load (especially on older machines; this is browser code, not server code); if you elect to spin up a bunch of threads at once when your app first loads, you can `await` all the `Task`s and send a callback to an overload of `CreateWorkerAsync` so that you know exactly when your threads are primed.
+JavaScript threads could take a beat to load (especially on older machines; this is browser code, not server code); if you elect to spin up a bunch of threads at once when your app first loads, you can `await` all the resulting `Task` objects and send a callback to an overload of `CreateWorkerAsync`.
+This callback will let you know exactly when your threads are primed.
 I've even done this in my layout code and used memory state objects to politely enable and disable buttons across my app so they are only clickable when certain threads are created.

 ```
 /// <summary>